mmu-webdesign/l4-WPD-web-term-2/rwd-week-3.md

 ---

-Video - [Call to action button demonstration](https://youtu.be/s1iEaJGeNdM).
-The video links to a contact form.
-You could link to any of your media sections.
+[Call to action button demonstration](https://youtu.be/s1iEaJGeNdM).
+The YouTube video links to a contact form.
+You could link to any of your sections.

 **Note** - You should have a suitable 'hero' image to add using the CSS background declaration next week.